columbia/turbo-artifact/README.md

 - Code style: flake8, Black, Google-style docstrings, type annotations (ideally)

 - Install [poetry](https://python-poetry.org/) to set up the environment.
-The `poetry.lock` will ensure that we all have the exact same packages.
+The `poetry.lock` file will ensure that we all have the exact same packages.
 Useful commands:
     + `poetry add plotly` to install a package (e.g. Plotly) and update the requirements
     + `poetry update` to update the dependencies, `poetry lock --no-update` to just refresh the lockfile
     + `poetry install` to install the dependencies
     + `poetry shell` to activate the virtual environment

+- Use `nb-clean` to clean heavy notebooks if necessary:
+    + `nb-clean clean notebooks/*.ipynb` to run by hand
+    + `nb-clean add-filter` to run at each Git commit
+    + `nb-clean remove-filter` to switch back to manual cleaning (good if the metadata in some notebooks is actually useful, e.g. logs or graphs)